SAP/luigi/docs/luigi-client-api.md

 -   `id` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the id that was returned by the `addContextUpdateListener` function

+### addInactiveListener

+Registers a listener called upon microfrontend inactivity.
+Usually happens when micro frontends get moved to the background when using preserve view, loading new view groups or using preload.

+#### Parameters

+-   `inactiveFn` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** the listener function called each time the micro frontend turns into an inactive state

+### removeInactiveListener

+Removes a listener for inactive micro frontends.

+#### Parameters

+-   `id` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the id that was returned by the `addInactiveListener` function

 ### addCustomMessageListener

 Registers a listener called when the micro frontend receives a custom message.